milkyway-multimedia/ss-zen-forms/README.md

 You could use this pattern in more than just a form.
 You could wrap DataObjects who only need temporary functionality that you can easily inject/change without changing the underlying model class.

 #### Why not just use extensions?
-Extensions are great, but sometimes not every Object will need that extension (for example, I wouldn't need a form withing the CMS to use Twitter Bootstrap templates and functionality).
+Extensions are great, but sometimes not every Object will need that extension (for example, I wouldn't need a form within the CMS to use Twitter Bootstrap templates and functionality).

 Decorators work on a **per instance** rather than on a **per class** basis, and sometimes that is what you really need.

 If you prefer the extensions version, unclecheese offers the **bootstrap-form extension by @unclecheese**.

-## Caveats
+#### Why does this use zen validator?
-Unfortunately, when you use a decorator you cannot chain methods and then return what is returned from the chained method, since it will be an instance of form.
-When you return the form from a method in your controller, it should be an instance of Decorator to have templates and methods properly overriden.
+The default Silverstripe validator does not support JS validation at this stage, so I use the zen validator by @sheadawson.
+I have included some constraints that work nicely with the FormFieldBootstrapper decorator.

 ## Install
 Add the following to your composer.json file